henrikenquist/aces-up/README.md

 The rules are implemented in `strategy.py`.

-Rule moves card from leftmost pile if more than one card matches the rule.
+A rule moves a card from the leftmost pile if more than one card matches the rule.

 Moves are only made from piles larger than one card.